 The project promotes the correct separation of waste from the transport sector such as batteries, tires and scrap metal with a suitable eco-friendly final destination or allocates them as raw material to green companies or businesses that will later transform the waste, obtaining added value by reducing CO2 emissions.

-This project is financed by Republique Canton de Genève, among other donors.
-As part of the Swisscontact Development Programme, it is co-financed by SDC (Swiss Agency for Development and Cooperation, Federal Department of Foreign Affairs FDFA).
+This project is financed by the Republique et Canton de Genève, the Esperanza Foundation, and the Foundation for the Third Millennium, among other donors.
+It is part of the Swisscontact Development Programme, which is co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.